Galatasaray Logo

 Galatasaray LogoGalatasaray Logo PNG

-The Galatasaray logo demonstrates how an elite football club has grown up in an institution famous for its level of teaching, whose players are considered sports stars.
+The Galatasaray logo demonstrates how an elite football club has grown into an institution renowned for its teaching, whose players are considered sports stars.
 The emblem says: if the university initially patronized the team, now it glorifies the alma mater.

 Galatasaray: Brand overview